Undergraduate study in Chinese

 Your language learning will be embedded in rich cultural contexts.
-To complement your Chinese language courses, you can study Chinese culture, literature, film, philosophy, history and society.
+To complement your Chinese language courses, you can study Chinese culture, film, media, politics, history and society.
 These courses are taught in English.

 We strongly encourage you to take advantage of the links between the University of Auckland and universities in Chinese-speaking locations.
-We also offer study tours to Yunnan University.
+We also offer short-term language and culture study tours.

 Structuring your major in Chinese